 At the Knebworth fair we are fortunate to host a glassblowing

 demonstration by E&M Glass.
 Ed and Margaret Burke are seasoned glass artists and their fascinating demos are a joy to watch.
 They are located in the covered walkway between the restaurant and the Knebworth shop.

 We will continue to develop the fairs and to that end we have lots of good things in store.
 Come along and join us at the next event or maybe make a weekend of it.
 At Knebworth you can stay at the Novoteljust outside the Park and at Ickworth there is a luxury hotel on site.

 For those of you travelling by public transport we have listed some local taxi firms and are happy to put visitors in touch with each other if they wish to share the fare.
 If you would like further information please click here.

-If you are unable to visit the Cambridge Glass Fair you may like to know that we also organise the National Glass Fair, the next one of which will take place on Sunday November 10th 2013.
+If you are unable to visit this or the Knebworth Glass Fair, you might like to know that we also organise the National Glass Fair in Solihull.
+The next one will take place on Sunday 4th November.

 We are pleased to announce that the winner of the £50 prize draw for completing the visitor survey form at the 2017 February fair was Ms Diane Oddy from Bury St. Edmunds.